-Congratulations on your purchase of the LED-Wiz+GPTM with LumAuraTM Technology, one of the most feature packed, USB-compatible, LED and Output / Gamepad-type control interfaces available today....and the best value!
+Congratulations on your purchase of the LED-WIZTM with LumAuraTM Technology, one of the most feature packed, USB-compatible, LED and output control interfaces available today....and the best value!
 CAUTION: This unit has been factory tested and is intended for professional installation.
 IDVT Inc. will not be responsible for any damages that occur, either directly or indirectly, as a result of using of this device for any purposes whatsoever.

-Installation:
+Installation

-Making sure the bottom of the PCB is not in contact with any conductive materials, plug the B side of the supplied USB cable into the port of the LED-Wiz+GPTM and then plug the A side into the USB port on the PC.
+Making sure the bottom of the PCB is not in contact with any conductive materials, plug the B side of the supplied USB cable into the port of the LED-WIZ[TM] and then plug the A side into the USB port on the PC.
 Due to the power requirements of the device, connection to a non-powered hub is not recommended unless the outputs are powered from the PC power supply.
 If this is the first time you have installed a USB HID Device, you may need the install disc for your OS.
-Follow the on-screen steps during the installation procedure provided by your OS.
+Follow the onscreen steps during the installation procedure provided by your OS.
 When completed, you may need to reboot.
-The LED-Wiz+GPTM will be identified as an "HID Compliant Game Controller" and should be listed in the "Human Interface Devices" list under your systems "Hardware Manager."
+The LED-WIZ[TM] will be identified as an "HID Compliant Consumer Control Device" and should be listed in the "Human Interface Devices" list under your systems "Hardware Manager."

-Mounting:
+Mounting